House of Commons passes Emergencies Act motion after fractious debate

 "When did the NDP lose their way?"
 B.C.
 Conservative Dan Albas asked, arguing that the use of the Emergencies Act "would further divide Canadians."
 Warren Steinley, a Saskatchewan Conservative, asked Trudeau how he convinced "the federal NDP to sell out the core beliefs of Jack Layton and Tommy Douglas," referencing two key, former leaders of the New Democrats.

+Immediately after the vote, interim Conservative leader Candice Bergen said the Tories would continue to fight the prime minister's "power grab" and the party tabled a motion to revoke the powers.

-Ontario Conservative MP Dave Epp, accused the prime minister of using "the politics of division rather than co-operation and understanding," using words Trudeau has used in the past.
+Ontario Conservative MP Dave Epp accused the prime minister of using "the politics of division rather than co-operation and understanding," using words Trudeau has said in the past.

 "The capacity for kindness that Canadians are known for has been strained by our nation's leader," he said.
 "There is a sadness that comes when Canadians are pitted against Canadians."